Italian 2 upper: module 3

 What will we cover?

-Based on units 9-10 from Nuovo Espresso 2 (Alma Edizioni - Italian version).
+Based on unit 5 of Nuovo Espresso 2 (Alma Edizioni - Italian version).

 What will I achieve?